open-dis/dis-tutorial/Combat.md

 | Detonation            | It blew up, but no known entity or terrain affected |
 | No Detonation         | A dud |

 In DIS the simulation that owns the entity does damage assessment, not the shooter.
 If a simulation participant receives a detonation PDU that contains a target entityID owned by that participant, it must do a damage assessment.
-The thinking is that the simulation modeling the target probably has a better idea of the damage that can be done to it than the shooter.
+The thinking is that in the simulation modeling the target probably has a better idea of the damage that can be done to it than the shooter.
 Consider a simulation that has a BMP-2.
 The organization writing the simulation can do a respectable job of modeling the effects of 50 BMG rounds, 120mm sabot rounds, and 5.56 rifle fire because it was, evidently, interested in modeling BMP-2's.
 When a detonation PDU is received it can discover where it was hit and by what, do a damage lookup table operation, and assess damage to itself.
 If the shooter were to determine damage then it would need damage lookup tables for every possible type of entity in the world, which is obviously unworkable.

-An interoperabiity challenge this design choice faces is that the simulation that owns the target entity needs to be able to assess the damage of all possible types of munitions with which it is being shot.
+An interoperability challenge this design choice faces is that the simulation that owns the target entity needs to be able to assess the damage of all possible types of munitions with which it is being shot.
 This can be mitigated with the use of gateways.
 A gateway sitting between the simulation that owns the shooter and the simulation that owns the target can rewrite the values of the fire and detonation PDU's munition entity type fields to something known by the target.
 Suppose a Russian T-90 tank shoots at US M-60 tank.
 The simulation for the M-60 was written decades ago, before the T-90 was deployed, and the T-90 is using modern ammunition.
 The simulation that owns the M-60 does not recognize the type of ammunition, which hadn't even been invented at the time the simulation was written.
 It's often impractical to change the source code of the M-60 simulator.
 Instead we can use a gateway, such as JBUS, to change the fire and detonation munition type to something the M-60 simulator understands and that has a similar effect.
 The gateway is in effect a shim that we can insert between the simulators to patch up the interoperability problems.
-Note that his requires that we have a good understanding of what munitions the target simulator recognizes, and what their effects are.
+Note that this requires that we have a good understanding of what munitions the target simulator recognizes, and what their effects are.

 Note that in this type of combat we don't have to create an entity for each bullet fired, and then have that bullet send ESPDUs while in flight.
 The ballistic flight of the munition can be modeled without this.